EP1-1/IMU-Head-Tracker/README.md

 I even tried using another application called [HeadTracker](https://github.com/dlktdr/HeadTracker) made by dlkrdr to solve the issue, or to at least give me some ideas.
 The app comes with is own custom Arduino firmware, a really nice UI, magnetometer calibration, gyro and acceletomter calibration, etc.

-Using this app didn't work and the Arduino was still too drifty.
-I contacted the developer who was very helpful and tried my own methods to remedy the issue, with no luck.
+Using this app didn't fix the issue I was trying to solve, and the Arduino was still too drifty.
+I contacted the developer (who was very helpful) and tried my own methods to remedy the issue, with no luck.

 Disabling the magnetometer sort of helps temporarily, but eventually the drift will completely take over a just a few seconds to minutes later.

 # Conclusion:

 Honestly, I wanted to try this project just because I wanted to see if I could do it.
-I was able to make a working prototype, but the complexities associated with the weaknesses of this Arduino's IMU made is undoable in the amount of time I was willing to spend - which was already a lot (assuming that this can actually be done with a $25 Arduino board).
+I was able to make a working prototype, but the complexities associated with the weaknesses of this Arduino's IMU made is undoable in the amount of time I was willing to spend - which was already a lot (and assuming that producing a stable headtracker that you would actually want to use can actually be done with a $25 Arduino board, which remains a question).
 This was a super interesting project for me because I learned so much about IMU's, sensor fusion algorithms, using Github and downloading open source programs, and just more experience with an Arduino.
 This project required me to code both in C++ (for Arduino) and Python for the gamepad emulation.
 Also, this project required me to really brainstorm around several large issues:

 First, the accurate heading problem - being able to calculate the devices absolute heading relative to an initial point (Euler angles).